fepitre/qubes-builderv2/README.md

     sha256: macbook12-spi-driver-2905d318d1a3ee1a227052490bf20eddef2592f9.tar.sha256
 ```

-First, `source` key provides `modules` that instructs `fetch` and `source` plugins that there exists `git`
+First, the `source` key provides `modules` that instructs the `fetch` and `source` plugins that there exist `git`
 submodules that are needed for builds.
 In the case of RPM, the spec file has different `Source` macros depending on
-archives with submodules content.
+archives with submodule content.
 The source preparation will create an archive for each submodule and
-render the spec file accordingly to the submodule archive names.
+render the spec file according to the submodule archive names.
 More precisely, for `qubes-linux-kernel` commit hash
 `b4fdd8cebf77c7d0ecee8c93bfd980a019d81e39`, it will replace placeholders inside the spec file
-@linux-utils@, @dummy-psu@ and @dummy-backlight@ respectively by `linux-utils-97271ba.tar.gz`, `dummy-psu-97271ba.tar.gz`
+`@linux-utils@`, `@dummy-psu@`, and `@dummy-backlight@` with `linux-utils-97271ba.tar.gz`, `dummy-psu-97271ba.tar.gz`,
-and `dummy-backlight-3342093.tar.gz` where `97271ba`, `97271ba` and `3342093` are short commit hash IDs of submodules.
+and `dummy-backlight-3342093.tar.gz`  respectively, where `97271ba`, `97271ba`, and `3342093` are short commit hash IDs of submodules.

-Second, in `files` key, there is another case where an external file is needed but the component source dir holds only
+Second, in the `files` key, there is another case where an external file is needed but the component source directory holds only
-public keys associated to archive signatures and not checksums.
+public keys associated with archive signatures and not checksums.
 In that case, `url` and `signature` are files to be
-downloaded and `pubkeys` are public keys to be used for source files verification.
-Moreover, sometimes signature file
+downloaded and `pubkeys` are public keys to be used for source file verification.
+Moreover, sometimes the signature file contains the
-is against uncompressed file. `uncompress` key instructs `fetch` plugins to uncompress the archive before proceeding to
+signature of an uncompressed file.
+The `uncompress` key instructs `fetch` plugins to uncompress the archive before proceeding to verification.
-the verification.

-> Note: We remind that all these operations are performed inside several cages.
-For example, download is done in one
+**Reminder:** These operations are performed inside several cages.
+For example, the download is done in one
-> cage and verify is done in another cage.
-It allows to separate processes that may interfere intentionally or not
+cage, and the verification is done in another cage.
+This allows for separating processes that may interfere with each other, whether intentionally or not.
-> between them.

-For an internal Qubes OS component like `qubes-core-qrexec`, the `source` plugin handles to create a source archive
+For an internal Qubes OS component like `qubes-core-qrexec`, the `source` plugin handles creating a source archive
 that will be put side to the packaging files (spec file, Debian directory, etc.) to build packages.
 For an external
-Qubes OS component like `qubes-python-qasync` (same for `xen`, `linux`, `grub2`, etc.) it uses the external file
+Qubes OS component like `qubes-python-qasync` (same for `xen`, `linux`, `grub2`, etc.), it uses the external file
 downloaded (and verified) side to the packaging files to build packages.
 Indeed, the original source component is
-provided by the archive downloaded and only packaging files are inside Qubes source directory.
+provided by the archive downloaded and only packaging files are inside the Qubes source directory.
 Packaging includes
 additional content like patches, configuration files, etc. In very rare cases, the packaging needs both a source
 archive of the Qubes OS component directory and external files.
 This is the case `qubes-vmm-xen-stubdom-linux`: